Som-Energia/somenergia-kpis/README.md

 create = false
 ```

-the `poetry.toml` tells `poetry` to not create a virtual environment for the project, and will instead use the virtual environment created with `pyenv`.
+the `poetry.toml` file tells `poetry` to not create a virtual environment for the project, and will instead use the virtual environment created with `pyenv`.
+Read more about this in the [poetry documentation](https://python-poetry.org/docs/configuration/#virtualenvsin-project).

 This means that if you have the environment activated, you can now use the `poetry` CLI to manage dependencies.